 In a 1979 oral history interview, Egbert Jr. recalled his mother Annie Pearl becoming a patient a year or so after the hospital opened.
 While making Sunday visits to her neighbors, she felt ill.
 Egbert insisted on stopping by the hospital, where doctors diagnosed appendicitis.
 “That afternoon they operated, and in just a relatively short time, Mother was well and happy and getting along fine because of the development of medical knowledge and the availability of services here.”

 When Annie Pearl died unexpectedly in the hospital in 1942, Egbert Jr. recalled how that led to the idea for a chapel: “The family was called, and we rushed over here.
 There was no place in this institution … for bereaved families to meet ….
-After that experience, my father and the family decided that if there was any way, we would build a chapel to the hospital.”
+After that experience, my father and the family decided that if there was any way, we would build a chapel for the hospital.”

 Continuing the Davis Legacy

 Egbert Jr. and his wife, Eleanor (1911-1985), had four children: Egbert Lawrence Davis III, Linwood Layfield Davis, Anne Davis Hummel, and Patricia (Patsy) Davis Duke.
-Lawrence and Linwood, both attorneys, continued the family’s service as trustees to the hospital.
+Lawrence and Linwood, both attorneys, continued the family’s service as trustees of the hospital.

 “Linwood and his wife, Martha, remain active in the care and nurture of the chapel—attending services, decorating for holidays, and even participating in services on occasion,” Chris noted.
 “The Davis family’s passion for this building and the spiritual care it provides has not diminished over the years, assuring that their legacy of caring will continue into the future.”